The Ultimate Guide to Understand Mobile First Indexing

 B. SEO Factor:

 Google will ignore your website if it delivers poor mobile experience.
 And hence you will be outranked by your competitors with mobile-ready websites.
-If you do not have a mobile optimized website, Google will not include it in Featured snippets or Google Maps- 3 Pack.
+If you do not have a mobile optimized website, Google will not include it in Featured snippets or Google Maps- 3 Pack, limiting your chances to google index effectively. learn how Google’s AI evaluates relevance in our article on what is RankBrain and how it impacts SEO and search engine rankings.

 C. Mobile-First Audience:

 Mobile devices have grown significantly, and people love to perform “Near me” searches with local intent on their mobile devices.
 Mobile users demand simplicity, speed, and seamless navigation at the tap of their thumb.
 A 2-second delay in load speed can put them off and skyrocket your bounce rate by 32%.
 As we all know, smartphones are so handy for making online purchases, and with Google’s mobile first indexing, content that’s optimized for mobile is prioritized in search rankings.
-You simply cannot ignore the large chunk of traffic originating from smartphones, as mobile-first indexing ensures that your mobile-optimized pages are more likely to rank higher in search results, ultimately driving more relevant traffic to your site.
+You simply cannot ignore the large chunk of traffic originating from smartphones, as mobile-first indexing ensures that your mobile-optimized pages are more likely to rank higher in search results, ultimately driving more relevant traffic to your site and improving web indexing performance.
+Discover how we build user-friendly designs at Apex Digital Growth web development services

 Critical Considerations:

-• Content Parity: Make sure that mobile and desktop versions have the same content (text, images, videos).
+- Content Parity: Make sure that mobile and desktop versions have the same content (text, images, videos).
 Google won't load content that requires user interactions.
-Hiding content behind tabs or carousels on mobile can harm rankings.
+Hiding content behind tabs or carousels on mobile can harm rankings and may prevent proper google crawl.

-• Impact on SEO: If your mobile site is not optimized or has less content than the desktop site, your search engine rankings could be negatively affected.
+- Impact on SEO: If your mobile site is not optimized or has less content than the desktop site, your search engine rankings could be negatively affected and reduce your chances to index websites efficiently.

-• Mobile responsive designs experience a low bounce rate
+- Mobile responsive designs experience a low bounce rate and better web indexing

 Technical Best Practices